emqx/eip/active/0021-transfer-files-over-mqtt.md

 * Client supplied file name as file identifier instead of UUID
   * potential security issues
   * potential name clashing issues
-* File sha256 checksum instead of UUID
+* checksum value instead of UUID
   * will not work if client does not have full file when initiating the transfer
-* sha256 checksum as part of the payload, not as part of topic name
+* checksum as part of the payload, not as part of topic name
   * Requires specification for payload serialization format leading to more complicated client code
 * File segment offset as part of the payload
   * Same as above, Requires specification for payload serialization format and more complicated code
-* Do not calculate sha256 of segments and files, require clients to use TLS which already guarantees data ingegrity
-  * TLS guarantees that the bytes written to the sending socket are the same bytes received in the receiving socket, but it does not help if data becomes corrupted before writing to the sending socket, or on the receiver side after reading the data from the socket
-  * We can't really expect clients to always use TLS
-  * If clients will start using QUIC as transport for MQTT packets, TLS will not be applicable
 * Using constant segment size (per file) and sequential segment number instead of byte offset to reduce packet size
   * Clients may want to change segment size dynamically to account for changes in network properties (e.g. moving from faster to slower and spotty network, or vice versa)